 Since my move to Lahore, I have been super fortunate to be able to visit and explore the abundance of history and architecture known as the “Walled City of Lahore”.
 A while ago the awesome team behind Discovering Beautiful Pakistan reached out to me wondering if I’d be interested in a local tour.
 Initially, I completely forgot about it however when my friend Anushay visited Lahore, we seized the opportunity to embark on a magical tour of the Walled City of Lahore.
 No picture could do justice to the beauty of historic Mughal architecture, but I promise to try my best to make this as interesting as I possibly can!
-Before I begin my adventure, a huge shout out to Waleed and Arzam (the team behind DBP) who made this tour an experience of a life time.
+Before I begin my adventure, a huge shout out to Waleed and Arzam (the team behind DBP) who made this tour an experience of a lifetime.
 If any of you are interested in a tour of Lahore or even northern Pakistan (think Gilgit-Baltistan/ KPP), I would highly recommend checking out their page for regular group tours or getting in touch with them for something more tailor-made.

-Our tour was scheduled to begin at 11 AM but of course we were all running late, therefore we began our walk through the endless escapades of the “Lahore Fort”/ Shahi Qilla.
+Our tour was scheduled to begin at 11 AM but of course, we were all running late, therefore we began our walk through the endless escapades of the “Lahore Fort”/ Shahi Qilla.
 It was super cold and windy but we pulled our garma garam coats and winter wear out and were tayyar for a day of fun!

-Lahore Fort was build in the 11th century and was earlier ruled by Mongols, the Delhi Sultanate annd several rulers until it was captured in 1526 by the Mughal Emperor, Babur.
-These pictures were taken in the Diwan-i-Aam (built by infamous Mughal ruler, Shah Jahan), a public hall where where emperors would interact with commoners.
+Lahore Fort was built in the 11th century and was earlier ruled by Mongols, the Delhi Sultanate and several rulers until it was captured in 1526 by the Mughal Emperor, Babur.
+These pictures were taken in the Diwan-i-Aam (built by the infamous Mughal ruler, Shah Jahan), a public hall where emperors would interact with commoners.
 The 40 pillar hall is inspired by Persian architecture and overlooks the never-ending grass fields of the Shalimar Bagh.
 Matlab, can you imagine what a spectacle this must have been with your Mughlai Badshah‘s peering over at aam log (such as you and I) from a raised balcony!

 Also part of the Lahore Fort complex, the Diwan-i-Khaas (covered in huge windows as pictured above) was where emperors dealt with khaas log such as official state matters and guests were entertained.
 No raised balcony to be seen here!